 u.f.o. - naut jk (július koller)

-After his recent solo exhibition —a collaboration with Arto Lindsay— Untitled, 2012 (All those years at No.17E London Terrace), Rirkrit Tiravanija (1961) returns to kurimanzutto to present, through his own work, the Slovakian artist Július Koller (1939 - 2007).
+After his recent solo exhibition — in collaboration with Arto Lindsay— Untitled, 2012 (All those years at No.17E London Terrace), Rirkrit Tiravanija returns to kurimanzutto to present, through his own work, the Slovakian artist Július Koller (1939 - 2007).

 Koller’s strategy consisted in the use of real objects, the real world, and everyday life.
-A good representation of this can be seen in Ping-Pong Society, a project that Július Koller made in Bratislava in 1970; instead of an exhibition, for a period of one month he set up a ping-pong club where visitors could play.
-At kurimanzutto, Rirkrit Tiravanija will reactivate this work installing seven ping-pong tables with political and sociological phrases distributed all over the exhibition space.
-A white line on the floor will describe a tennis court “framing” the show and a selection of original Julius Koller’s works will also be on view.
+A good representation of this can be seen in Ping-Pong Society, a project that Július Koller made in Bratislava in 1970; instead of an exhibition, for a period of one month he set up a Ping-Pong club where visitors could play.
+At kurimanzutto, Rirkrit Tiravanija will reactivate this work installing seven Ping-Pong tables with political and sociological phrases distributed all over the exhibition space.
+A white line on the floor will describe a tennis court “framing” the show; a selection of original Julius Koller’s works will also be on view.

-In this exhibition, like in all of his work, Rirkrit Tiravanija is interested in the visitor and how he relates and interacts with the work.
+In this exhibition, as it is common in his work, Rirkrit Tiravanija is interested in how the audience relates to and interacts with the work.
 Visitors will be invited to occupy the exhibition space and experience the reactivation of Július Koller’s work.